nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

 ## Storage

 Control the amount of storage allocated to shared filesystems.

-> Note: when the storage size is changed, it will automatically
+> Note: when the storage size is changed, in most providers it will
-> delete (!) the previous storage place.
+> automatically delete (!) the previous storage place.

 ```yaml
 storage: